-If you are not married, or you are married and you and your spouse properly waive the 50% Joint and Survivor Pension, you may choose any person as your designated beneficiary for the Ten-Year Certain and Life Benefit.
+If you are not married, or you are married and you and your spouse properly waive the 50% Joint & Survivor Pension, you may choose any person as your designated beneficiary for the Ten-Year Certain and Life Benefit.
 In the event of your death, the balance of the guaranteed payments, if any, will be paid to your beneficiary.
 You must designate your beneficiary on the Fund's beneficiary designation form.
-You can change your beneficiary designation at any time by contacting the Fund Office and completing a new form, provided that if you are married, your spouse must consent to any beneficiary you designated beneficiary predeceases you and no alternative designation has been made, then any amounts payable after your death will be paid in descending order to your surviving spouse, or, if none, to your surviving children equally, or, if none, to your estate.
+You can change your beneficiary designation at any time by contacting the Fund Office and completing a new form, provided that if you are married, your spouse must consent to any beneficiary you designate.
+If you do not have a designated beneficiary on file with the Fund Office or your designated beneficiary predeceases you and no alternative designation has been made, then any amounts payable after your death will be paid in descending order to your surviving spouse, or, if none, to your surviving children equally, or, if none, to your estate.